Damiennsoh/Damiennsoh/README.md

 ![My Photo](https://github.com/johndoe/profile/blob/main/myphoto.jpg)

-Feel free to check out my [GitHub profile](https://github.com/Damiennsoh/) for more information about me and my projects.
+I'm excited to start my career in the tech industry and am looking for opportunities to work with talented teams on interesting projects.
+Feel free to check out my [GitHub profile](https://github.com/Damiennsoh) for more information about me and my projects.
+I